anhquan99/markdown/JS Framework/Javascript/Array and functions.md

 - `push` appends an element to the end
 - `pop` takes an element from the end
 ### Queue method
-- `shift` get an element from the begining, advancing the queue, so that the 2nd element becomes the 1st
+- `shift` get an element from the beginning, advancing the queue, so that the 2nd element becomes the 1st
-- `unshift` add the element to be begining of the array
+- `unshift` add the element to be beginning of the array
 ## Internals
 - Array is an object, so it behaves like an object
 - Array store its elements in the contiguous memory area, one after another.
 So if you make array behaves like an object it will losse its optimizations